tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ## Part 4: Final application

-In `04-interrupts/main.c` file, rewrite the application for flashing LEDs but this time without using the `delay.h` library.
+In `04-interrupts/main.c` file, rewrite the application for flashing a LED but this time without using the `delay.h` library.

-Use Multi-function shield and toggle each of the three LEDs with one of the internal timers.
-Set a different overflow time for each timer.
+Use Multi-function shield and toggle D1 LED with one of the internal timers.
+Select its prescaler value and enable overflow interrupt.
 Do not forget to include both gpio and timer header files to your main application `#include "gpio.h"` and `#include "timer.h"`.

 In addition, if you want to use interrupts in your application, you must:
    * insert the header file `#include <avr/interrupt.h>`,
-   * make peripheral function settings,
+   * make peripheral function settings (such as precsaler),
+   * enable specific interrupts (such as overflow),
-   * define interrupt handlers such as `ISR(TIMER1_OVF_vect)`, and
+   * define interrupt handlers (such as `ISR(TIMER1_OVF_vect)`), and
    * allow such handlers to run by `sei()` macro.